 Evergreen School District is a public primary education provider for Vancouver, Washington.
-The District operates multiple facilities which are registered with SWCAA under a single identification number.
-The facility addressed by this permitting action is the remodeled Burton Elementary School, which serves over 300 students.
+The district operates multiple facilities which are registered with SWCAA under a single identification number.
+The facility addressed by this permitting action is for Cascade Middle School.

 3. CURRENT PERMITTING ACTION